 All employees working on campus are expected to complete the daily checklist before their arrival using their own personal thermometers.
 If any of COVID-19 symptoms are evident, faculty and staff are required to contact their program director or supervisor and not report to work that day.

-If a student is experiencing COVID-19 symptoms, they should notify Health Services.
+If a student is experiencing COVID-19 symptoms, they should isolate in their room and notify Health Services.

 In collaboration with the Local Boards of Health (LBOH), Health Services has developed a comprehensive internal plan and will be involved in all aspects of the contact tracing efforts on campus in an effort to quickly identify any close contacts of someone who tests positive for COVID-19.

-Five isolation rooms are available and will be required for use by students who have tested positive for COVID-19 and are unable to return home.
+A limited amount of isolation rooms are available for use by students who have tested positive for COVID-19.

-Students, and their family members, arriving on campus from outside of Massachusetts (excluding states on the governor’s approved travel list) or internationally are required to provide written confirmation of a negative COVID-19 viral test administered up to 72 hours prior to arriving on campus.
+Students, and their family members, arriving on campus from high-risk states from outside of Massachusetts (as determined by Governor Baker’s Travel Order) or internationally are required to provide written confirmation of a negative COVID-19 PCR test administered up to 72 hours prior to arriving to Massachusetts.
 For information on approved testing locations by state, please visit the CDC website.

-Results should be emailed to email@example.com prior to students’ departure for campus.
-Please include in the subject line of the email the name of the student – COVID19 Test Results.
+Results should be emailed to firstname.lastname@example.org prior to students’ departure for campus.
+Please include in the subject line of the email the name of the student – COVID-19 Test Results.
 Documentation must be legible and in its entirety, including full name and date of birth.
 Documentation should also be brought to campus and presented upon arrival.
-This requirement also applies to those who have traveled outside of Massachusetts or low-risk states within 14 days of arriving to campus.

-If a residential student’s test result comes back positive for COVID-19 within 72 hours of their planned arrival on campus, they should not come to campus and should contact Health Services and Resident Life immediately.
+If a residential student’s test result comes back positive for COVID-19 within 72 hours of their planned arrival on campus, they should not come to campus and should contact Regis Community Health Services and the Office of Residence Life immediately.

-Residential students who can’t get their test results before coming to the campus will be tested upon arrival and remain in quarantine until test results are received.
+Residential students who are unable to obtain COVID-19 negative test results before coming to the campus will be tested upon arrival and remain in quarantine until test results are received.
 Unfortunately, family members who are unable to present a negative test result within 72 hours will not be permitted onto campus.
 Travel should be planned accordingly.